Analysis of the roughness regimes for micropolar fluids via homogenization: Introduction

 for $0\leq \lambda\leq +\infty$, where $A_\lambda$ and $b_\lambda$ are macroscopic quantities known as flow factors, which take into account the microstructure of the roughness.
 Moreover, it holds that in the Stokes roughness regime the flow factors are calculated by solving 3D local Stokes-like problems depending on the parameter $\lambda$, while in the Reynolds roughness regime they are obtained by solving 2D local Reynolds-like problems, which represents a considerable simplification.
 In the high-frequency roughness regime, due to the highly oscillating boundary, the velocity vanishes in the oscillating zone and then, the classical Reynolds equation (\ref{Reynolds_classiq}) is deduced in the non-oscillating zone, so there are no local problems to solve.

-This result has been formally generalized to the unstationary case (the rough surface is moving) in Fabricius {\it et al.} \cite{Fab1}, and recently rigorously generalized to the case of non-Newtonian fluids governed by the 3D Navier-Stokes system with a nonlinear viscosity (power law) in Anguiano and Su\'arez-Grau \cite{Anguiano_SG}.
+This result has been formally generalized to the unstationary case (the rough surface is moving) in Fabricius {\it et al.} \cite{Fab1}, and recently rigorously gene\-ralized to the case of non-Newtonian fluids governed by the 3D Navier-Stokes system with a nonlinear viscosity (power law) in Anguiano and Su\'arez-Grau \cite{Anguiano_SG}.

-On the other hand, we remark that there are not many papers in the existing literature dealing with the mathematical modeling of micropolar fluid film lubrication.
+On the other hand, we remark that there are not many papers in the exis\-ting literature dealing with the mathematical modeling of micropolar fluid film lubrication.
 A generalized version of the Reynolds equation, formally obtained in a critical case when one of the non-Newtonian characteristic parameters has specific (small) order of magnitude, can be found in Singh and Sinha \cite{Sinha} where the authors consider a specific slider-type bearing.
 Later, in Bayada and Lukaszewicz \cite{BayadaLuc}, it was developed the rigorous derivation, obtaining the generalized version of the 2D Reynolds equation (\ref{Reynolds_classiq}) for micropolar thin film fluids, which has the form

-where $N$ is the coupling number and $\Phi(h,N)={1\over 12}+{1\over 4h^2(1-N^2)}-{1\over 4h}\sqrt{{N^2\over 1-N^2}}\coth\left(Nh\sqrt{1-N^2}\right)$.
+where $N$ is the coupling number and

 We also refer to Dupuy {\it et al.} \cite{Dupuy}, for the case of micropolar flow in a curved channel, and to Marusic-Paloka {\it et al.} \cite{MPM}, for the asymptotic Brinkman-type model proposed starting from 3D micropolar equations.